Report on Catholic church abuse to be released in Germany

 The head of the German Bishops’ Conference, Limburg Bishop Georg Baetzing, last month described the crisis management in Cologne as a “disaster,” but said that the conference has no “sovereignty” to intervene.

 A Cologne court last month announced that it was raising the number of appointments available for people seeking to formally leave the church to 1,500 from 1,000 starting in March, amid strong demand.
+Members of the church pay a significant tax in Germany, which goes to supporting the institutions.
+To leave the church they need to pay 30 euros ($35) and formally declare they are leaving.

 Revelations about past sexual abuse have dogged the church in Germany and elsewhere for years.